Unity-Technologies/HLSLcc/README.md

 ## Note

-This project does not include build files, or test suite, as they are integrated into the Unity build systems.
+This project is originally integrated into the Unity build systems.
 However, building this library should be fairly straightforward: just compile `src/*.cpp` (in C++11 mode!) and `src/cbstring/*.c` with the following include paths:

 - include
 - src/internal_includes
 - src/cbstrinc
 - src

+Alternatively, a CMakeLists.txt is provided to build the project using cmake.

 The main entry point is TranslateHLSLFromMem() function in HLSLcc.cpp (taking DX bytecode as input).